ULTIMATE SOUTHEAST BRAZIL BIRDING TOUR: DETAILED ITINERARY

 Finally, in the national forest, we will be searching for Vinaceous Parrot, the scarce Mottled Piculet, Olive Spinetail, the cute endemic Striolated Tit-Spinetail, Brown-breasted Bamboo-Tyrant, Eastern Slaty-Thrush, Green-chinned Euphonia and the handsome Chestnut-backed Tanager.
 The national forest also offers second chances for Blue-bellied Parrot and even Black-capped Piprites.
 After dark, we will try to find the cute Long-tufted Screech-Owl, Rusty-barred Owl, Long-trained Nightjar and with a lot of luck the enigmatic Buff-fronted Owl.

-Ultimate Southeast Brazil, Part II: Day 10 Today we leave our hotel early for a visit to two national parks near the neighbouring town of Cambará do Sul.
+Rio Grande do Sul: Day 3 Today we leave our hotel early for a visit to two national parks near the neighbouring town of Cambará do Sul.
 First we take the dirt road to the Aparados da Serra National Park which contains the impressive Itaimbezinho Canyon.
 This park is mainly covered by Araucaria woodland and we shall be stopping along the way in search of the recently described Planalto Tapaculo (often and erroneously considered a race of Mouse-colored Tapaculo).
 The trail in the park leads to a superb viewpoint by the canyon’s cliff.
 During this lovely walk we have second chances for such target species as Vinaceous Parrot, Mottled Piculet and Striolated Tit-Spinetail.

 Later we shall visit the Serra Geral National Park, a beautiful grassland area with some narrow strips of Araucaria woodland.
 We will have the opportunity to look once more for grassland highlight species mentioned for the previous day.
 If we are really lucky we will find the rare Ochre-breasted Pipit here, and we will also be looking for the uncommon Glaucous-blue Grosbeak.
 The Pampas Fox is an attractive mammal that is often seen around here.